-Cocked Hat and Plume As described in
+Cocked Hat and Plume As described in Dress Regulations for the Army (1911), pages 27 & 28.

-Trousers and Pantaloons Dress Regula-
+Trousers and Pantaloons

-Boots tions for the
+Boots

-Sash Army (1911),
+Sash Regimental Pattern.

-pages 27 & 28.

-Sword and Scabbard Regimental
+Sword and Scabbard

-Sword Belt, Slings and Knot Pattern.
+Sword Belt, Slings and Knot

 Tunic

-Grenade

 Greatcoat

-Frock Coat.-Blue cloth, double-breasted, with stand-up collar, and round cuffs 31⁄2 ins. deep.
-A slash with three points and three small regimental buttons on each sleeve; the slash to be 6 ins. long at the forearm seam and 61⁄2 ins. long at the end points, and to be 2 ins. broad at the narrowest parts and 21⁄2 ins. broad at each of the three points.
+Frock Coat.-Blue cloth, double-breasted, with stand-up collar, and round cuffs $3\frac{1}{2}$ ins. deep.
+A slash with three points and three small regimental buttons on each sleeve; the slash to be 6 ins. long at the forearm seam and $6\frac{1}{2}$ ins. long at the end points, and to be 2 ins. broad at the narrowest parts and $2\frac{1}{2}$ ins. broad at each of the three points.
 Two rows of regimental buttons down the front, six in each row, 8 ins. apart at top and 4 ins. apart at the waist.
 A side edge behind on each skirt half the depth of the skirt, two regimental buttons on each side edge and one at each side of the waist.
-Shoulder-straps to be attached by an underpiece passed through a loop on the lower part of the shoulder, fastened at the top by a small regimental button which passes through both underpiece and strap; the top of the strap is triangular, the sides being about 11⁄2 ins. long and the bottom about 1⁄2 in. from the centre point.
+Shoulder-straps to be attached by an underpiece passed through a loop on the lower part of the shoulder, fastened at the top by a small regimental button which passes through both underpiece and strap; the top of the strap is triangular, the sides being about $1\frac{1}{2}$ ins. long and the bottom about $\frac{1}{4}$ in. from the centre point.
 Badges of rank and collar badges the same as for the serge frock.
 Collar, cuffs, slashes, and shoulder-straps to be of the same material as the coat.